-We have performed the procedures enumerated in the attachment to this report on the data contained in Long Beach Transit's Urbanized Area Formula Statistics Form (FFA-10) for the fiscal year ended June 30, 2011, solely to assist the management of Long Beach Transit in evaluating whether Long Beach Transit complied with the standards described in the second paragraph of this report and whether the information included in the NTD report Urbanized Area Formula Statistics Form (FFA-10) is presented in conformity with the requirements of the Urban Mass Transportation Industry Uniform System of Accounts and Records and Reporting Systems, as specified in 49 CFR Part 630, Federal Register, January 15, 1993, and as presented in the 2011 Reporting Manual.
+We have performed the procedures enumerated in the attachment to this report on the data contained in Long Beach Transit's Urbanized Area Formula Statistics Form (FFA-10) for the fiscal year ended June 30, 2014, solely to assist the management of Long Beach Transit in evaluating whether Long Beach Transit complied with the standards described in the second paragraph of this report and whether the information included in the NTD report Urbanized Area Formula Statistics Form (FFA-10) is presented in conformity with the requirements of the Urban Mass Transportation Industry Uniform System of Accounts and Records and Reporting Systems, as specified in 49 CFR Part 630, Federal Register, January 15, 1993, and as presented in the 2013 Reporting Manual.
+As of the date of this report, the 2014 reporting model was not yet available.
 Long Beach Transit's management is responsible for the Urbanized Area Formula Statistics Form (FFA-10).